theupdateframework/python-tuf/docs/QUICKSTART.rst

    tuf generate-key snapshot
    tuf generate-key timestamp

-Keep these keys secure, especially the root key, as they form the trust basis for your repository.
+Keep these keys secure, especially the root key.
+They form the basis of trust for your repository.

 Step 3: Add a Target File
 -------------------------

-Create a sample target file and add it to the repository.
-This file represents the actual content you want to distribute securely:
+Create a sample target file and include it in the repository.
+This file represents the actual content that you want to distribute securely:

 .. code-block:: bash